Azure/azure-storage-cpp/README.md

 **We're working on the [next generation of storage cpp sdk](https://github.com/Azure/azure-sdk-for-cpp/tree/master/sdk/storage) and it will go GA soon.
 We encourage you to start evaluating the new sdk.
-This sdk will be deprecated and we do not recommend you use this one in new projects.
-We will continue to fix critical bugs and address security issues.**
+This SDK will follow the deprecation guideline once the next generation SDK is GA..**

 # Azure Storage Client Library for C++ (7.5.0)